garrettleising/SupremeBot/README.md

 ## Testing:

-- This feature can be disabled in SupremeBot.py on line 37
+- Time feature can be disabled in SupremeBot.py on line 37
 - The template can be used as is for testing